andrewcooke/ParserCombinator.jl/README.md

 debug traces, or to restrict backtracking in a similar way to Parsec - all while using the same grammar.

-It can also parse any iterable type (not just strings).
+It can also parse any iterable type (not just strings) (except for regexp matchers, of course).

 ## Example